oliverphil/coding-challenges/challenges/Flatten/Flatten.md

 #### Flatten

 You are required to take a `Tree` of integers and flatten in into an array.
 The simplest way of doing this is through a depth-first traversal of the tree.

+**Imports:** There are no imports included for this challenge.

 ##### Example